connet-dev/connet/README.md

 token = "relay-token-1" # the token which the relay server uses to authenticate against the control server token-file = "path/to/relay/token" # a file that contains the token, one of token or token-file is required

-addr = ":19191" # the address at which the relay will listen for connectsion, defaults to :19191 hostname = "localhost" # the public hostname (e.g. domain, ip address) which will be advertised to clients, defaults to localhost

 control-addr = "localhost:19190" # the control server address to connect to, defaults to localhost:19191 control-cas = "path/to/ca/file.pem" # the public certificate root of the control server, no default, required when using self-signed certs

 status-addr = "127.0.0.1:19181" # at what address the relay server listens for status connections, disabled unless set store-dir = "path/to/relay-store" # where does this relay persist runtime information, defaults to a /tmp subdirectory

+[[relay.ingress]] # defines how relay server will accept client connections, defaults to "localhost:19191" addr = ":19191" # the address at which the relay will listen for connectsion, defaults to :19191 hostports = ["localhost:19191"] # the public host:port (e.g. domain, ip address) which will be advertised to clients, defaults to localhost:[addr.port] allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from
 ```

 ### IP Restrictions